Regulatory aspects of SWaP

 The last line of defense

 Should the unthinkable happen and control over your drone is lost, a reliable drone parachute system will help mitigate the risk of injury to people below as well as damage to property.
 The parachute will also increase your chances of recovering the aircraft and its payloads intact.
 ASTM International has released a standard (ASTM F3322-18) for UAV parachutes, and a system with certification under this standard will be a worthwhile addition to your safety case, particularly for operations over people.

 A strong, reliable command and control (C2) link is a must for safe BVLOS operations.
 While the DAA system can help mitigate risk in the event of a C2 link outage, operators still need to be able to maintain full control over the drone for as much of the mission time as possible, and also need to be alerted right away if damage or equipment malfunction has occurred.

-As detailed in previous instalments of this article, a robust communications link is also required in order to take advantage of cloud computing services and offload task processing in order to reduce power drain and lower your SWaP footprint.
+As detailed in previous installments of this article, a robust drone communications link is also required in order to take advantage of cloud computing services and offload task processing in order to reduce power drain and lower your SWaP footprint.

-Halo’s operator-agnostic hardware features a small form factor, light weight and a power consumption of less than half that of an average kitchen lightbulb.
+Halo’s operator-agnostic hardware features a small form factor, lightweight and power consumption of less than half that of an average kitchen lightbulb.
 With a single device covering everything you need, Halo provides the ultimate in SWaP savings for onboard communications as well as the best chance for satisfying regulators.

 With extensive experience in serving the drone industry and meeting certification requirements, Elsight can help you design a commercial BVLOS drone platform that will enable you to scale your business without breaking the SWaP bank.